SirTebz/Random-Password-Generator/README.md

 # Random-Password-Generator
-A simple C# program that generates random passwords
+* The program is a simple password generator written in C#.
+It generates a random password of a specified length using a combination of uppercase letters, lowercase letters, digits, and symbols.